Thomas Bradwardine: Science

 Bradwardine did identify one measurement error in Aristotle's law of motion.
 Bradwardine's identification of this error was described by Ernest Moody as a "radical shift from Aristotelian dynamics to modern dynamics, initiated in the early fourteenth century."
 Aristotle's calculation of average speed was criticized by Bradwardine for not examining "the whole question of how moment-to-moment velocities are related within the whole time of the movement."
 Bradwardine also believed Aristotle contradicted himself with his explanation of resistance in motion.
 Aristotle believed "that a force has to be greater than its resistance in order to move, and the "proportion" (Bradwardine's word; we would say ratio) of force to resistance equaling the proportion of distance to time."
 Bradwardine did not accept the explanation and instead proposed "that the rate of velocity is the ratio of an exponential increase in force to resistance."
 Bradwardine's explanation does not align with the modern rules of the rates of motion, yet his goal to reconcile Aristotle's claim was accomplished and he was the first person to be credited for using exponential functions in an attempt to explain the laws of motion.

 Boyer also writes that "the works of Bradwardine had contained some fundamentals of trigonometry gleaned from Muslim sources".
 Yet "Bradwardine and his Oxford colleagues did not quite make the breakthrough to modern science" (Cantor 2001, p.
 122).
-Al-Kindi in particular seemed to influence Bradwardine, though it is unclear whether this was directly or indirectly.
-Nonetheless, Bradwardine's work bares many similarities to the work of Al-Kindi, Quia primos (or De Gradibus).
-The most essential missing tool was calculus.

 Al-Kindi in particular seemed to influence Bradwardine, though it is unclear whether this was directly or indirectly.
+Nonetheless, Bradwardine's work bears many similarities to the work of Al-Kindi, Quia primos (or De Gradibus).
 Gerard of Cremona's Latin translation of Quia primos (or De Gradibus) would have been available to Bradwardine, but Roger Bacon seemed to be the only European philosopher to have had a direct connection to the book, but not to the degree of Arnald of Villanova.
-Nonetheless, Bradwardine's work bares many similarities to the work of Al-Kindi.
+Nonetheless, Bradwardine's work bears many similarities to the work of Al-Kindi.